-The interview will be held at the office of U.S. Citizenship and Immigration Services (USCIS) that serves the region in which you live.
-You will receive only one interview notice, so it is important to check your mail and immediately inform USCIS if you change your address.
+The interview will be held at the office of U.S. Citizenship and Immigration Services (USCIS) serving the region in which you live.
+You will receive only one interview notice, so check your mail regularly.
+Also, if awaiting your interview notice, be sure to immediately inform USCIS if you move and change your address.

 The citizenship interview serves many purposes, including allowing USCIS to:

-Up to this point, USCIS may have quickly looked over your application to make sure it's complete, but it won't have reviewed it for substance.
+Up to this point, USCIS might have quickly looked over your N-400 application to make sure it's complete and you paid the fee, but it won't have reviewed it for substance.

-When you arrive for your citizenship interview, you will wait with a number of other people until your name is called.
-Then, a USCIS officer will lead you to his or her desk, and probably ask you to sit down.
+Then you will wait until your name is called.
+Next, a USCIS officer will lead you to a desk, and probably ask you to sit down.
 Just when you're comfortable, the officer will probably ask you to stand up and raise your right hand in order to swear to tell the truth during the interview.

-The interview itself usually takes about 20 minutes.
-The officer will go over the N-400 that you filled out, and ask you some questions about the same information on the form.
+The interview itself usually lasts about 20 minutes.
+The officer will go over the N-400 that you filled out, and ask you questions about the same information that's on the form.
 Part of the purpose here is to see whether you actually speak and understand English.

-You will also be tested on your English reading and writing abilities, and on your knowledge of U.S. history and government (civics).
+You will also be tested on your English reading and writing abilities, by having to read aloud and write a sentence that the officer dictates to you.
+And you will have to answer questions showing your knowledge of U.S. history and government (civics).

-At the end, you will hopefully be approved for citizenship – though you won't become a citizen at that moment.
-You'll be scheduled for a swearing-in ceremony at which a judge will officially make you a U.S. citizen, and you'll receive a certificate showing your new status.
+At the end, you will hopefully be approved for U.S. citizenship.
+You won't become a citizen at that moment, however.
+You'll be scheduled for a swearing-in or oath ceremony, at which a judge will officially make you a U.S. citizen, and you'll receive a certificate showing your new status.

-The civics test will consist of the official asking you ten questions about U.S. history and government.
-You will have to answer six questions correctly.
+The civics test will consist of the official asking you a series of questions about U.S. history and government.
+You will have to answer 60% of them correctly.

-If the USCIS official needs more documents before making a decision on your case, he or she may give you a form that describes what documents are needed and where to send them.
+If a USCIS official needs more documents before making a decision on your case, they might give you a form that describes what documents are needed and where to send them.